Henna coloring is one of the most popular coloring capillary techniques. But is it possible to do a chemical coloring after henna?

 A coloring chemical after henna dyeing: the condition of this coloring

-Yes, it is possible to switch back to coloring after a coloring henna.
+Yes, it is possible to switch back to chemical coloring after a coloring henna treatment.

 However, it is imperative that the henna used is 100% pure and of natural origin.